matheus23/irreactive.com/content/declarative-apis.md

 Other than that, it's not a _real_ programming language.
 My code examples should be interpreted as pseudo-code.
 </info>
 </in-margin>

-The imperative API is modeled after a real-world analogy of a person with a pencil, who is instructed what to do:

-* "Move your pencil to 100, 100."
-* "Use the red pencil."
-* "Sketch a circle with radius 20."
-* "Outline your sketch."
-* "Move your pencil to 200, 100."
-* "Use the blue pencil."
-* "Sketch a rectangle with width 50 and height 30."
-* "Fill in your sketch."

-The analogy of the declarative API works more like a higher-level explanation of a picture:

-"The picture consists of two objects on top of each other:
-* At 200, 100, a blue filled rectangle with width 50 and height 30 and
-* at 100, 100, a red outlined circle with radius 20."

 The declarative code that is the equivalent of the first (imperative) code sample looks like this: